The Stag Convergence: Plot

-Sheldon, Raj, Leonard and Howard discuss Howard's bachelor party, with Howard reaffirming to Raj that strippers are banned from the party.
+Sheldon, Leonard, Howard and Raj discuss Howard's bachelor party, with Howard reaffirming to Raj that strippers are banned from the party.
 Raj then suggests a wine tasting train trip through Napa Valley but, despite Sheldon's approval, this idea is rejected as well.
 Meanwhile, Amy is filming Bernadette and Penny making wedding party gifts.
 She begins to ask a question about consummation but Penny tells her to ask something normal, such as what Bernadette's married name will be.

 The bachelor party proves to be a failure, with Sheldon's jokes falling flat and Barry Kripke complaining about the lack of strippers.
 A drunk Raj then begins his speech by saying that he was lonely when he first moved to America until he met Howard.
 He then tells embarrassing stories about Howard's sexual history, including how Howard lost his virginity to his second cousin, had a threesome with Raj and a Sailor Moon cosplayer at ComicCon and slept with a prostitute.

 Later, Bernadette comes to drive Howard and Raj home and reveals that Wil Wheaton (playing himself) put a video of Raj's speech on YouTube.
 Howard had previously claimed that he told her about every girl he had been with, but had not done so.
 Back at her apartment, she questions whether she can marry him.
 She is also upset at Penny, who originally set her up with Howard.

 Howard shows up at Bernadette's apartment and asks Penny to give Bernadette his heartfelt and genuine apology, which reduces Penny to tears.
 Bernadette overhears this and forgives him.
 Amy is relieved that she is still a maid of honor and the four hug.
 Leonard later meets Penny in the laundry room and wants to have sex, but Penny declines.